-- Insurance - protection for your property in case of fire, lightning storm, break-in, flooding, etc. Most often, it is not required by law, yet demanded by the lender.
+- Insurance - protection for your property in case of fire, lightning, break-in, flooding, etc. Most often, it is not required by law, yet demanded by the lender.

 Taking all of these into account, the PITI mortgage calculator gives you an accurate idea of your loan's monthly payments.

 Why does PITI matter?

 PITI allows you to calculate your Debt-to-Income (DTI) ratio, which helps determine what amount of money you can safely borrow.
 The specific maximum value of DTI that will be deemed acceptable by a lender depends on your region, yet most lenders use the DTI 28% rule as a first estimate when they decide whether or not to loan you money.